AlexQ6/Mern-project-part-A/README.md

 ### Payment system (Stripe and Paypal API)

-Jeff is a student at University A studying law.
+Jeff is a student at University B studying law.
 He is a big fan of his local cafe XYZ and wants to support them during current times of covid.
+He is quite time constrained and want to breeze through the payment process and then pick up his order.

 - As a customer I want to be able to
   - add wanted products into a cart so it can be ready for purchase